Our Premier Primate Trip to Uganda & Rwanda for Gorillas, Chimpanzees & Golden Monkeys!

 Day 9: Volcanoes National Park, Rwanda

 Leaving Bwindi, we descend to the Rift Valley floor, passing local villages and coffee plantations.
 Entering Rwanda, we continue to Parc National des Volcans—Volcanoes National Park—named for the string of jungle-draped volcanoes inside its borders.
 Our destination, Five Volcanoes, is a deluxe boutique lodge ideally situated as our base for the next three nights.
 Set seamlessly into its lush surroundings with panoramic vistas of the mountains beyond, it's just a short drive from the national park headquarters, where all gorilla trekking expeditions depart.

 Days 10 & 11: Gorilla Trekking in Volcanoes National Park

 After breakfast, we drive to park headquarters for a briefing from our guides.
 This area is where Dian Fossey made her groundbreaking studies on mountain gorillas before she was killed in 1985, and her grave is nearby.
-Several habituated gorilla families live in the park, and we learn how important our ecotourism presence is to their survival before trekking in search of them.
-We set out early each morning along paths into the forest, eventually leaving them behind as our trackers follow signs that lead them to the gorillas' current location.
+Several habituated gorilla families live in the park, and we learn how important our ecotourism presence is to their survival before we trek in search of them.
+We set out early each morning along paths into the forest, eventually leaving trails behind as our trackers follow signs that lead them to the gorillas' current location.
 The altitude is above 8,200 feet, so while our pace is unhurried, the hike is tiring, lasting from 30 minutes to several hours.
-But what a reward: our destination is a specific group of habituated gorillas, which have become used to visitors and behave normally, nonchalant to human presence.
+But what a reward: our destination is a specific group of habituated gorillas which have become used to visitors and behave normally, nonchalant to human presence.
 With a full hour to sit with a gorilla troop, we are able to capture extraordinary photographs.

 Day 12: Golden Monkey Trek / Kigali